 The City of Dublin participates in the National Night Out campaign, which is designed to promote civic pride and unity among neighbors who share an anti-drug and anti-crime stance.

 National Night Out was introduced by the National Association of Town Watch (NATW) in 1984 and began as a concept for generating greater crime prevention involvement among residents.
 What started with residents simply leaving their porch lights on soon progressed to something bigger: neighbors organizing cookouts, parades, contests, neighborhood walks, festivals, rallies, and community service events, such as a park clean-up.
 Today, more than 35 million people and over 15,000 communities participate in National Night Out!

-In 2020, National Night Out will take place on Tuesday, August 4.
+Due to the COVID-19 pandemic, National Night Out has been postponed to Tuesday, October 6, 2020.
 Dublin Police officers, Alameda County Fire officials, and City leaders will visit many of the events throughout Dublin.

 For more information about National Night Out, contact the Crime Prevention Unit at 925-833-6677 or 925-833-6686.